 Like similarly far-flung Vis, the island was used as a military base during the Yugoslav era and was closed to foreign visitors.
-Now that it’s open for business it has become a favourite destination for yachties, who moor in its blissful wee bays.
+Now that it’s open for business it has become a favourite destination for yachties, who moor in its tranquil small bays.

 It’s an unspoiled oasis of tranquillity that, according to legend, captivated Odysseus for seven years.
 We’re sure he didn’t regret a moment.

 Much of the island is covered by forests and the rest is dotted with fields, vineyards and small villages.

 The western tip contains Mljet National Park, where the lush vegetation, pine forests and spectacular saltwater lakes are exceptionally scenic.

 The Elaphiti Islands or the Elaphites is a small archipelago consisting of several islands stretching northwest of Dubrovnik, in the Adriatic Sea.